Erez Zadok's Curriculum Vitae Summary and Highlights

 two at Stony Brook University).

-- I chair the departmental IT Operations committee, after having directly
+- I chaired the departmental IT Operations committee, after having directly

 - I have also been the informal and then formal mentor for many of our